UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GettingStarted.md

 ### Suggested for
 1. Initial testing of software for applications not using ROS (e.g. some embedded )
-2. Users seeking the simplest
+2. Users seeking the simplest possible runnable example

 ### [Basic Simulation - Instructions](GSBasicSimulation.md)